Optimal velocity fields for instantaneous magnetic field growth: Optimal velocity fields

 The variational derivative of enstrophy $\mathcal{E}$ requires only slightly more finesse.
 Taking the variation of \cref{enstrophy} and integrating by parts gives

 As before, we will neglect the surface contribution in \cref{dEnstrophy2}.
-We note that if $\uu$ satisfies no-slip conditions, this assumption is justified due to the fact that $\delta \uu$ must vanish on ${\partial \Omega}$.
-With this assumption, the variational derivative of enstrophy is given by
+We note this assumption is justified if $\uu$ satisfies either no-slip or stress-free boundary conditions.
+After dropping the surface term, the variational derivative of enstrophy becomes

-With all of the variational derivatives known, the Euler-Lagrange equation (\ref{EulerLagrange}), takes the form
+With all of the variational derivatives known, the Euler-Lagrange equation (\ref{EulerLagrange}) takes the form